sfu-ireceptor/turnkey-service-php/README.md

 ```
 scripts/load_rearrangements.sh mixcr <your study data folder>/*.txt
 ```
-This will load all files ending by `.txt` in your study data folder.
+This will load all files ending by `.txt` from your study data folder.

 ### Loading IMGT or AIRR sequence annotations